fulldecent/FDSoundActivatedRecorder/README.md

     /// End the recording and send any processed & saved file to `delegate` func stopAndSaveRecording()

-    /// End any recording or listening and discard any recorded file func abort()
+    /// End any recording or listening and discard any recorded files func abort()

     /// This is a PRIVATE method but it must be public because a selector is used in NSTimer (Swift bug)